MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/cash-bank-management/set-up-advanced-bank-reconciliation-import-process.md

 # required metadata

 title: Set up the advanced bank reconciliation import process
-description: The Advanced bank reconciliation feature lets you import electronic bank statements and automatically reconcile them with bank transactions in Microsoft Dynamics 365 for Finance and Operations.
+description: The Advanced bank reconciliation feature lets you import electronic bank statements and automatically reconcile them with bank transactions in Microsoft Dynamics 365 Finance.
 This article explains how to set up the import functionality for your bank statements.
 author: ShylaThompson
 manager: AnnBe
 ms.date: 06/20/2017